ConradSun/PasteShow/README.md

 - Copying the selected type (click on the type of data)
 - Set the selected items to the current (click on the item in the sidebar)
+- Remove the selected items (click on the item in the sidebar)

 ## Download